-- Strategies - A. Annually pull encroaching pines, cedars, and hardwoods to arrest succession in grassland. - B. Maintain grassland in an open, grassy condition through limited mowing, at discretion of land bank staff.
+Goal: Provide long-term protection for plants, animals and natural processes occurring at Trade Wind Fields Preserve.
+Objective 1: Strategies Protect and encourage rare and endangered species at Trade Wind Fields.
+A. B. Monitor the property for rare plants and animals during regular property checks.
+Devise and implement a strategy to protect and encourage new populations of known listed C. species on the Preserve as well as populations of new species observations.
+Maintain disturbed soils of trails along grassland-woodland border, as shown on Site Management Map, to protect purple tiger beetle habitat and promote grassland.
+D. Maintain areas of disturbed soil that are bare or lichen-covered to create and maintain tiger beetle habitat.
+E. Clear vegetation around rare purple needle grass to allow for population expansion.
+Objective 2: Strategies Maintain sandplain grassland. А. Annually pull encroaching pines, cedars, and hardwoods to arrest succession in grassland. В. Maintain grassland in an open, grassy condition through limited mowing, at discretion of land bank staff.
 Use mowing only to reduce woody material in grassland and to encourage the growth of native grasses.
-Exclude taxiway and runway from grassland management practices and mow and roll the taxi- and runway on a regular basis. - C. Till and seed areas of stubborn woody sprouts in grassland. - D. Restore existing 20-vehicle trailhead to sandplain grassland. - E. Maintain variety of native plants in grassland to provide habitat for regionally rare invertebrate populations and other wildlife species through limited mowing and planting. - Objective 3: Promote habitat characteristics that make Trade Wind Fields desirable to migrating and breeding birds.

-A. Retain snags in woodland where these trees do not prose unacceptable safety or fire hazard.

-- B. Retain perching trees along edges of grassland. - C. Install bluebird boxes and American kestrel boxes along edge of field to encourage specific cavity nesters.

-Objective 4: Control invasive species and succession.
+Exclude taxiway and runway from grassland management practices and mow and roll the taxi- and runway on a regular basis. С. Till and seed areas of stubborn woody sprouts in grassland.
+D. Restore existing 20-vehicle trailhead to sandplain grassland.
+E. Maintain variety of native plants in grassland to provide habitat for regionally rare invertebrate populations and other wildlife species through limited mowing and planting.
+Objective 3: Promote habitat characteristics that make Trade Wind Fields desirable to migrating and breeding birds.
+Strategies: А. Retain snags in woodland where these trees do not prose unacceptable safety or fire hazard. В. С. Retain perching trees along edges of grassland.
+Install bluebird boxes and American kestrel boxes along edge of field to encourage specific cavity nesters.
+Objective 4: Strategies: Control invasive species and succession.
+A. Cut or uproot invasive species. В. Monitor for re-growth and continue to cut or uproot invasive plants. С. Maintain pitch pine woodland as a pitch pine-dominated woodland.

-- A. Cut or uproot invasive species. - B. Monitor for re-growth and continue to cut or uproot invasive plants. - C. Maintain pitch pine woodland as a pitch pine-dominated woodland. - D. Maintain grassland as a native sandplain species-dominated grassland. - E. Allow staff to relocate small red cedars for future transplanting.

-Objective 5: Maintain the quality of the Preserve as habitat for breeding wildlife species.
-Strategies:
+D. E. Maintain grassland as a native sandplain species-dominated grassland.
+Allow staff to relocate small red cedars for future transplanting.
+Objective 5: Strategies: Maintain the quality of the Preserve as habitat for breeding wildlife species.
 A. Retain a mixture of habitats on the Preserve to provide a variety of habitat requirements to wildlife species.

-Objective 6: Reduce forest fire danger in pitch pine woodlands.
+Objective 6: Strategies: Reduce forest fire danger in pitch pine woodlands.
 A. Monitor for and reduce "ladder" fuels.